K2E7/dotfiles/README.md

 # dotfiles
-Dotfiles for fish shell in WSL
+Dotfiles for zsh shell, nvim and tmux in WSL